sarahmthomas/CS193_Fall18_Lab3/README.md

 ## TODO -- What needs to get done for this project
 - Add 3 commands to your ~/.vimrc file
 - Pull Git Repository into IntelliJ
-- Submit code that passes all test cases to master branch
+- Submit code to remote repository that passes all test cases
+- Show your TA